 - Be Kind to Strangers.
 Not all dogs play well with others.
 If your dog is not sociable, please don’t bring him/her on board as a foot passenger.
 If you’re traveling by car, plan to stay in the car for most of the voyage with your pet and having the windows cracked.
 Some people run their air conditioning intermittently on neutral power to keep cars cool.
 Ask the crew before boarding and at the tolls to stage your car to be under the deck where it’s shaded.

 - Bring A Bowl.
 It can get hot on the decks particularly during the summer months.
 There’s water on board, but not all dogs drink well out of bottles.
 If you bring a mobile water bowl, everyone can help to keep the pet well hydrated.

 - Ask for Help.
 Dogs are not allowed in or near food areas.
 If you need to use the rest room, or want to get food for yourself, let someone pet sit for a few minutes.
 If you’re not traveling with a companion, let the crew know your needs, so they help arrange assistance.

 - Walk Across the Bay.
 Dogs love walking and the decks are great for walks across the bay.
 There are two outside decks where you can stroll with your pet while he/she watches sea gulls and sniffs the ways of the winds.
-Again, be conscious of the deck temperature, but more often than not, it’s a great way to enjoy the journey and everyone gets their steps in for the day!
+Again, be conscious of the deck temperature as you don't want your Dog to burn its paws.
+A good rule of thumb for anytime of year - if you would not walk barefoot then your pet should not either.
+More often than not, it’s a great way to enjoy the journey and everyone gets their steps in for the day!